-Ma Management CMP Annual Implementation Status Implementation Action Description Timeframe 2010 2011 2012 2013 2014 2015 2016 2017 Comment NR-10 Incorporate mitigation plans into project planning and conduct mitigation following new development.
+Ma anagement CMP Ann ual Implen nentation Status Action Description Implementation Timeframe 2010 2011 2012 2013 2014 2015 2016 2017 Comment NR-10 Incorporate mitigation plans into project planning and conduct mitigation following new development.
 As needed Ongoing NR-11 Conduct habitat rehabilitation projects following unplanned disturbances.
 As needed Ongoing NR-12 Create restoration plans and conduct habitat restoration activities, as needed.
-As needed In Progress Ongoing 5 Program Management ALLER IN 6)16 15 All the beath Activistic Property NR-13 Increase communication, networking, and collaborative opportunities, to support management and protection of natural resources.
-Immediate Ongoing In Progress Ongoing A Property of the Property of NR-14 Use the principles of adaptive management when developing programs and methodologies.
+As needed In Progress Ongoing Program Management actives, take a solid Shirt of the second A STATE OF THE PARTY A SANTE DEST NR-13 Increase communication, networking, and collaborative opportunities, to support management and protection of natural resources.
+Immediate Ongoing In Progress Ongoing NR-14 Use the principles of adaptive management when developing programs and methodologies.
 Review programs annually and revise any component plans every five years, based on the results of the program review.
 Short-term / As needed In Progress 'In Progress' designation reflects Envision Maunakea process and is dependent upon exact scope of Governor Ige's directive to return 10,000 acres.
-Inventor y, Monitoring and Research TO A STATE OF THE en kurtin 1000年 F WEST 276 电路线 NR-15 Conduct baseline inventories of high-priority resources, as outlined in an inventory, monitoring, and research plan.
-Immediate Ongoing NR-16 Conduct regular long-term monitoring, as outlined in an inventory, monitoring, and research plan Ongoing In Progress Ongoing NR-17 Conduct research to fill knowledge gaps that cannot be addressed through inventory and monitoring.
+Inventor ry, Monitoring and Research - 1-1-6 在以上的工 A company NR-15 Conduct baseline inventories of high-priority resources, as outlined in an inventory, monitoring, and research plan.
+Immediate Ongoing NR-16 Conduct regular long-term monitoring, as outlined in an inventory, monitoring, and research plan Ongoing In Progress Ongoing Y-Lo NR-17 Conduct research to fill knowledge gaps that cannot be addressed through inventory and monitoring.
 Immediate Ongoing NR-18 Develop geo-spatial database of all known natural resources and their locations in the UH Management Areas that can serve as baseline documentation against change and provide information essential for decision-making.
-Ongoing In Progress Ongoing Education on and Outreach 24-16-42 Program Development 121.24 THEREN EO-1 Develop and implement education and outreach program Immediate and Short-term Ongoing Education The second EO-2 Require orientation of users, with periodic updates and a certificate of completion, including but not limited to visitors, employees, observatory staff, contractors, and commercial and recreational users.
+Ongoing In Progress Ongoing n.
+Education on and Outreach 60 M C + 2 M 100 Program Development 阿斯拉克 [1] THE WAR EO-1 Develop and implement education and outreach Immediate and Short-term Ongoing Wat 1 N. V. Education program 3nort-term PERSON DIVERSE VIII.
+1883 21 EO-2 Require orientation of users, with periodic updates and a certificate of completion, including but not limited to visitors, employees, observatory staff, contractors, and commercial and recreational users.
 Long-term In Progress Ongoing